andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

   <figcaption class="figure-caption">Lovely little setup</figcaption>
 </figure>

-Wendelboe has resisted what must be he opportunity to print money by expanding.
+Wendelboe has resisted what must be he opportunity to print money by expanding his coffee empire.
 But his singular focus on finding the perfect cup of coffee precludes him from cashing in on his name.
 "I personally find it more rewarding to have one store where I feel the quality